ahernandez6/Nematostella_acclimation/02-DMR_ANNOTATION/README.md

 # Scripts and files used to identify and annotate differentially methylated regions

 #### dss_temp_var.R
-* This script was used to identify differentially methylated regions for pairwise comparisons of DNA collected from animals acclimated to 15°C, 20°C, and 25°C.
+* Script to identify differentially methylated regions for pairwise comparisons of DNA collected from animals acclimated to 15°C, 20°C, and 25°C.

-* For this script we input coverage output files (bismark.cov.gz) that were generated from methylation calling using Bismark.
+* Input was coverage output files (bismark.cov.gz) generated from methylation calling using Bismark.

 ##### Dependencies:
 * [DSS](https://www.bioconductor.org/packages/release/bioc/html/DSS.html)